 Mozilla follows closely behind.
 In Mozilla Firefox 89, both the regular and private browsing modes have something called Total Cookie Protection.
 This technology not only covers well-known trackers but just about anything designed to follow users across the web.
 The only exception is allowing cookies that enable cross-site login or similar functionality.
 Overall, Mozilla keeps a high standard of consumer privacy.

 Advertising is responsible for over 80% of Google’s revenue.
 This is also why Google Chrome is not blocking third-party cookies by default.
 Google’s Privacy Sandbox, announced in 2019, was the first step towards prioritizing user privacy.
 However, Google isn’t so keen on limiting tracking.
 The company only plans to phase out third-party cookies by 2023.
-The lengthy (in comparison to other browsers) time window for the procedure allows Google to come up with alternative methods of targeted marketing and data collection.
+The lengthy (in comparison to other browsers) time window for the procedure allows Google to come up with alternative methods of targeted marketing and data collection, however, the Privacy Sandbox timeline keeps facing delays.

 While Google, being the market leader in online advertising for over a decade, remains adamant about keeping cookies alive, other browsers have already entered a new privacy-focused era.
 Digital advertising is not going away, nonetheless, it’s no longer that easy to serve well-targeted ads.